praveng/NewsJedi/README.md

 ![NewsJedi Logo](public/newsjedi-logo.png)

-NewsJedi is a powerful NewsReader App designed to help you easily curate content across a vast landscape of over 11,000 publishers using a machine learning algorithm to find similar publishers.
+NewsJedi is a NewsReader App powered by ML, designed to help you easily filter content across over 11,000 publishers using machine learning.

 ## Features
   - ML powered publisher filtering.
   - Responsive design using Bootstrap and jQuery.
-  - Uses live news data powered by Gdelt covering over 11,000 publishers.
+  - Uses live news data from Gdelt covering over 11,000 publishers.

 ### Available at
 You can access the NewsJedi app at: [newsjedi.online](https://newsjedi.online)